-The virtual distribution centre developed by Ule supports delivery of products from both warehouses and retail shops.
-The combination of China Post's nationwide EMS logistics and warehousing capabilities and sales network, with TOM Group's technological support and expertise, enables Ule to offer unique sales, logistics and warehousing services online and offline.
-Ule is well-positioned to become a scalable and trustworthy 360-degree shopping platform.
+Ule's unique virtual distribution centre links directly with China Post's powerful logistics network and supports delivery of products from both warehouses and retail shops.
+With the strong logistic and warehouse capabilities by China Post EMS network, and TOM Group's technological support and expertise, Ule is well positioned to become a scalable and trustworthy 360-degree shopping platform.